 Magnolia Medical Group has multiple treatment options for arthritis.

-There are ways to rebuild the tissues around the joint with amniotic stem cell therapy or platelet rich plasma injections (PRP).
+There are ways to rebuild the tissues around the joint with amniotic regenerative cells and/or biologics therapy or platelet-rich plasma injections (PRP).

 Regenerative medicine and regenerative cell therapy is a great way to increase your natural healing in your body and ease the pain associated with your arthritis.